febinbellamy/LeetCode/README.md

 # LeetCode
-My LeetCode solutions in JavaScript.
+A repository of my LeetCode solutions in JavaScript.